AuReMe/mpwt/README.rst

 During the pathway prediction process, pathways are assigned a score between 0 and 1 based on the evidence for the presence of that pathway.
 Pathways whose score does not exceed this cutoff value will usually be rejected (although certain rules may cause them to be predicted as present).

-This pathway prediction score has also been cited in [Karp et al. 2018]_:
+This pathway prediction score has also been cited in [Karp2018]_:

 .. code::